 Non-residents must employ one licensed guide for each two hunters when hunting moose in the Territorial District of Rainy River.
-Wildlife Management Units in the Territorial District of Rainy River are: 9B, 10, 11A and parts of 7B and 12B.
+Wildlife Management Units with moose hunting seasons in the Territorial District of Rainy River are: 9B, 11A and parts of 7B and 12B.